adonisjs/v5-docs/content/api/orm/relations/has-many.md

 ---

 ### hydrateForPersistance
-Hydrates the values for persistance by defining the foreignKey value.
+Hydrates the values for persistence by defining the foreignKey value.
 The method accepts the parent model as the first argument and an object or the related model instance as the second argument.

 ```ts
 const user = new User()